 Influence Diagram in Project Management

-Basically, an influence diagram is a graphical model of causality that shows how an outcome is caused by the actions of several factors.
+Basically, an influence diagram is a model represented by a graph in project management.
+It is graph of how something gives rise to another thing or in other words it shows how an outcome is caused by the actions of several factors.
 Another way to describe it is to say that it is a graphic picture of the connections among the variables in project management and their interdependence.

 There are a number of factors that must be considered when managing a project, and the influence diagram is an indispensable tool for doing so.
-It is instrumental while working on the uncertainty performance domain or in the field of risk management knowledge area.
+It is instrumental while working on the uncertainty p.d. or in the field of risk management knowledge area.

 In a nutshell, it summarizes all the information.
 Having these charts makes it easier to remember elements, variables, or reasons.
 Additionally, they will show any other project dependencies.
 Using it can help you discover a pattern that may not be obvious, and it can also help you discover the causal variable that influenced the observed relationship.

-In addition, influence diagrams assist in anticipating what will happen when one variable changes, thereby minimizing uncertainties.
+In addition, influence diagrams assist in seeing and knowing beforehand what will happen when one variable changes.
 They also help you set up a budget and timeline as well as determine the impact of various cases, uncertain situations, or how things would change on your project.
 This diagram is an extremely useful tool for project management in terms of evaluation, prevention, and remediation of risks.

 See also: